 Efficiency

-When shopping for solar panels, it’s important to consider the efficiency of each module.
+When shopping for solar panels, it’s important to consider each module’s efficiency.
 Efficiency is measured by the amount of sunlight that reaches a panel and is converted into energy.
 The higher the percentage, the greater the amount of electricity supplied to your home.

-Ideally, you want to use the highest efficiency panels you can afford.
-According to the National Renewable Energy Laboratory (NREL), most solar panels have efficiency ratings between 16% and 22%.
+Ideally, you want to use the highest efficiency panels you can afford. most solar panels have efficiency ratings between 16% and 22%.
 The top-quality, high-efficiency panels cost the most.

 If you need cheap solar panels, look for high-quality panels that fall within the 17% to 19% range.
 That should give you a good balance between affordability and efficiency.